hydrodynamicstability/hydrodynamicstability/README.md

 Some perspectives on applied statistics that have influenced my thinking are assembled [here](https://hydrodynamicstability.github.io/Perspectives-on-Applied-Statistics/).

+Some notes on a presentation I gave on "Andrew Carnegie: Forerunner of Business Analytics" at the *Nevada Statistics Seminar* (March, 2022) are found [here](https://hydrodynamicstability.github.io/AndrewCarnegie/).

 I consider myself a follower of Daniel, not Jacob, Bernoulli :-)